ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 ---
-title: "Blogging, Investing and physical health - 5 things they ALL have in common"
+title: "Blogging, Investing and health - 5 things they ALL have in common"
 last_modified_at: 2020-04-24T07:26:02-05:00
 categories:
   - blog